santi1110/bd-introduction-to-threads-sleep-and-race/README.md

 ### Correcting a Race Condition

-**Branch name:** introthreads-prework

-**RDE workfows:**
-* `rde wflow run introthreads-prework-sleepandrace-warehouseapp`
-* `rde wflow run introthreads-prework-sleepandrace-warehouseapptest`

 Expected time required: 15 min

 In this stage of some warehouse software we're developing, we are trying to track where packages are being sorted.
-However there is a race condition between the `main` thread and a thread started in `WarehouseManager` that are causing packages to be assigned to the wrong areas.
+However, there is a race condition between the `main` thread and a thread started in `WarehouseManager` that are causing packages to be assigned to the wrong areas.
 As a quick fix we want to implement `Thread.sleep()` to correct the race condition.